ybaik/gain-and-tax/readme.md

 2. **Other Firms:**

     -  Follow each firm's specific instructions for exporting your transaction history as a CSV file.
-    -  The name of the CSV file should include the firm name, e.g., "kiwoon" to be recognized.
+    -  The name of the CSV file should include the firm name, e.g., "kiwoon", "miraeasset" to be recognized.
     -  You need to implement the parsing class in `common/data_gen.py` to add the new firm's specific CSV information.

 3. **Supported Firms:**

-    -  Currently, the script supports E*TRADE (etrade) and Kiwoom (kiwoom).
+    -  Currently, the script supports E*TRADE (etrade), Kiwoom (kiwoon), and Mirae Asset (miraeasset).

 3. **Exchange Rates:**